-These are equivalent to computed columns in SQL.
+These columns are similar to computed columns in SQL databases.

 If you created a spatial table, you will have access to the geography and geometry column types.
 These columns also have the option to be indexed via Index in the advanced settings on the column itself.